RoyceTheBiker/driFTPin/README.md

 ## Front Loader
 This JavaScript function dynamically loads JS files with a timestamp to prevent browser caching.
 Once all the JS files have been loaded the callback resumes the start up of the page.

-This is not something that is normally done, but can be helpful in micro and test environments.
+This is not something that is normally done but can be helpful in micro and test environments.
 ```javascript
 function frontLoader(callback) {
   let scripts = [];